zaufi/kate-cpp-helper-plugin/README.md

 * Add terms for deprecated symbols (and platform availability)
 * <del>Find crash after some DB gets enabled after reindexing</del>
 * <del>Use actions w/ states (see KXMLGUIClient)</del>
-* Normalize file names when add to the cache on indexing
+* <del>Normalize file names when add to the cache on indexing</del>
 * Split `#include` completions into a __system__ and __session__? (controlled via config option)
 * Add search options
+* Add more indexing threads and control their count

 See Also
 ========